Louaios/Louaios/README.md

 ###

 <p align="left">Hi there!
 I'm Louai, an indie game developer with a passion for creating engaging and innovative gaming experiences.
-With a background in computer science and a love for all things gaming, I thrive on crafting unique gameplay mechanics and compelling narratives.</p>
+With a background in computer science and a love for all things gaming, I thrive on crafting unique gameplay mechanics and compelling narratives.I'm also a backend web developer on the side, combining my technical skills with creativity to build robust and efficient systems.</p>

 ###